GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 be considered valid until their natural expiration time.

-If no `github-key.<key-id>` exists in configuration, then a default current key configuration
-(named `current`) will be inferred, using the defaults documented above.
+If no `github-key.<key-id>` exists in configuration, then a default current key configuration (named `current`) will be created.
+In this case, new 16 bytes long password will be generated and stored to `$site/data/@PLUGIN@/default.key` file which will be returned as `passwordDevice`.
+The remaining parameters will be inferred from the above defaults.

-*NOTE* such configuration is considered insecure and should *not be used in production*.